bitcoincashorg/bitcoincash.org/workgroups/wg-daa/workgroup.md

 # Difficulty Adjustment Algorithm

-Workgroup for researching and discussing the latest technology for difficulty adjustments and implmenting them on the Bitcoin Cash.
+Workgroup for researching and discussing the latest technology for difficulty adjustments and implementing them on the Bitcoin Cash.

 # Communication